Caramelito

-Caramelito (Candy) is the title of a studio album released by Spanish performer Rocío Dúrcal on 6 May 2003 by BMG Ariola.
+Caramelito (Candy) is the twenty-first studio album by Spanish performer Rocío Dúrcal.
+It was released on May 6, 2003 by BMG Ariola.
 Produced by Colombian songwriter Kike Santander.
 The album was nominated for a Latin Grammy Award for Best Female Pop Vocal Album at the 2004.

 This album contains a selection of tracks that cross the Rhythmic pop and the romantic ballad, with songs of big composers as: Raúl Ornelas, José Alfredo Jiménez, Luis Carlos Monroy, Claudia Brant, kiko Cibrian and Kike Santander, Its lead single "Caramelito" enjoyed moderate success on Spain and Latinamerica.